Fighting machine (The War of the Worlds): Description in the Novel

-The fighting machines walk on three tall, articulated legs and have a grouping of long, whip-like metallic tentacles hanging beneath the central body, a single flexible appendage holding the heat-ray projector, and atop the main body a brazen hood-like head that houses a sole Martian operator.
-The fighting machines are armed with a heat-ray, which is fired by a camera-like device held by an articulated arm, and a chemical weapon known as "the black smoke", a poison gas which is deployed from gun tubes.
-The fighting machines can also discharge steam through nozzles that dissipates the black smoke, which then settles as an inert, powdery substance.
-The metallic tentacles, which hang below the main fighting machine body, are used as probes and to grasp objects.
-The height of the fighting machines is unclear; a newspaper article describes them to be more than 100 ft tall.
+The fighting machines are described as having three tall, articulated legs, with a grouping of long, whip-like metallic tentacles hanging beneath the central body, Atop the main body a hood-like head houses a sole Martian operator.

+In the novel, the armaments of the fighting machines include a directed-energy incendiary weapon fired from a camera-shaped device held by an articulated arm.
+They also had gun-like tubes which could deploy a poisonous gas.
+The fighting machines could also discharge steam through nozzles that dissipates the black smoke, which then settles as an inert, powdery substance.

+The metallic tentacles, which hang below the main fighting machine body, are used as probes and for grasping objects.
+The novel is indeterminate regarding the height of the fighting machines; as in the novel, a newspaper article describes them to be more than 100 ft tall.
 HMS Thunder Child, a Royal Navy torpedo ram, engages a trio of tripods that are pursuing a refugee flotilla heading to France from the southeast English coast; the Thunder Child is eventually destroyed by the Martian heat-ray, but not before taking out two fighting machines.

 The original conceptual drawings for the fighting machines, drawn by Warwick Goble, accompanied the initial appearance of The War of the Worlds in Pearson's Magazine in 1897.
+Wells criticized the illustrations, writing in later editions of the story:

 Adaptations

+Ray Harryhausen's unmade film

+In the artwork for Ray Harryhausen's unmade 1950s War of the Worlds movie, the fighting machines are based on flying saucers walking upon three legs with spiked feet, and fire their heat rays from the rims of their bodies.

 The War of the Worlds (1953 film)

 The Martian fighting machines, designed by Albert Nozaki for George Pal's 1953 Paramount film The War of the Worlds, barely resemble the same machines in the H. G. Wells novel.
-The novel's fighting machines are 10-story tall tripods and carry the heat-ray projector on an articulated arm connected to the front of the machine's main body.
-They also possess the poison black smoke canisters fired from gun-like tubes, rather, than having the pulsing wingtip ray emitters used in the film that causes molecular disintegration to whatever it shoots.
-Also in the film, each Martian machine is armed with a visible, reddish heat-ray, atop a swiveling goose-neck, mounted in a cobra-like head.
+The novel's fighting machines are 10-story tall tripods and carry the heat-ray projector on an articulated arm connected to the front of the machine's main body, as well as possessing the poison black smoke canisters fired from gun-like tubes.
+In the film version, the war machines instead possess two different types of death ray weapons, the first having pulsing wingtip ray emitters that cause subatomic disintegration to whatever they shoot, while the second type of death ray each Martian machine uses is a visible, reddish heat-ray, atop a swiveling goose-neck, mounted in a cobra-like head.
 The film's war machines move about on three invisible legs of energy, which are only briefly visible when moving on the ground upon leaving their initial landing site.